sergiohardov/am-theme/README.md

 **includes** - Contains the main logic and functionality.
 An autoloader is connected to the folder.
 **languages** - WP Codex.
 **node_modules** - NPM packages.
 **plugins** - Contains zip archives of plugins that are required to be installed.
-To add a plugin to the installation list, you need to add it in the `libs` method of the `Setup` file.
+To add a plugin to the installation list, you need to add it in the `muplugins` method of the `Setup` file.
 **sources** - Folder processed by Gulp.
 For SCSS and JS, files whose names start with `_` will not be compiled as standalone files.
 These files need to be imported.
 **vendor** - Composer packages.
 **views** - The folder contains Twig templates.